How-To Creole

 local_library What You Will Learn

-In Creole, wi (yes) and non (no) are often used at the end of a sentence to add more emotion or to stress to what you are saying.
+In Creole, wi (yes) and non (no) are often used at the end of a sentence to add emphasis or emotion to what you are saying.

-One thing you should keep in mind is that you personally don't have to use wi and non in this way.
-It's optional.
+Keep in mind that you do not have to use wi and non in this way.
+Their use is optional.

-But, it is important to know about this because Creole speakers use wi and non as interjections a lot when they are speaking.
+However, it is important to understand this usage because Creole speakers frequently use wi and non this way in conversation.

 Consider These Examples

-1. Fè sa, wi → You should do this
+1. Fè sa, wi → You really should do this.

-3. Manje byen, wi → You should eat well
+3. Manje byen, wi → You really should eat well.

 Consider These Examples

-1. Ou bèl, wi → You're really beautiful
+1. Ou bèl, wi → You really are beautiful.

-2. Mwen dakò, wi → I really agree
+2. Mwen dakò, wi → I really do agree.

-3. Kay sa gwo, wi → This house is really big
+3. Kay sa a gwo, wi → This house really is big.

 How to Use "Non" as an Interjection